-The Project Development Objective (PDO) of the Plastic free Rivers and Seas for South Asia (PRS) project is to catalyze actions that reduce the flow of plastic pollution into South Asian Seas.
-The project consists of four main components totaling US\$40 million from IDA that will be implemented over a period of five years in all eight countries in South Asia - Afghanistan, Bangladesh, Bhutan, India, Nepal, Maldives, Pakistan and Sri Lanka.
+The Project Development Objective (PDO) of the Plastic free Rivers and Seas for South Asia (PRS) project is to strengthen innovation and coordination of circular economy solutions to plastic pollution flowing into South Asian Seas.
+The project consists of three main components totaling US\$40 million from IDA that will be implemented over a period of five years in all eight countries in South Asia - Afghanistan, Bangladesh, Bhutan, India, Nepal, Maldives, Pakistan and Sri Lanka.
 A summary of activities is provided as follows.